 iContact offers a simple service with an easy-to-use design and thorough help center, which is great for first-time email marketers, especially those who need to send a lot of emails per subscriber.
 However, anyone who gets into serious email marketing will start to incur substantial additional fees that make it less than ideal for smaller campaigns.

 iContact is a good program, but its ROI may not meet your needs.
-If you land within the fiscal sweet spot for the plans–or even better are running a non-profit, you’ll find an easy-to-use, well-designed program.
+If you land within the fiscal sweet spot for the plans — or even better, if you are running a non-profit, you’ll find an easy-to-use, well-designed program.

 To learn more about how we score our reviews, see our Email Marketing Software Rating Criteria.